LEGACY 2025

 FRIDAY NIGHT: JON PODIEN

-Jon wrestled with the boldness we should have about Jesus, and what kind of legacy we’ve actually leaving.
+Jon wrestled with the boldness we should have about Jesus, and what kind of legacy we’re actually leaving.

 SATURDAY NIGHT: ERIC GRAY